Reduced-order modelling of parametrized unsteady Navier-Stokes equations and application to flow around cylinders with periodic changing boundary conditions: Mathematical model

 The flow field can be reconstructed quickly by a linear combination of POD modes.
-According to the eigenvalue, the number of POD modes can be appropriately reduced.
-The mode with a higher eigenvalue is selected because the eigenvalue represents the information content of each mode.
-It's proved that these POD modes can minimize the average of the error between the snapshots and their reduced-order approximation\cite{LIANG2002527}.
+Eigenvalues serve as indicators of the significance or energy associated with their corresponding modes.
+Modes linked to larger eigenvalues encapsulate the main flow characteristics, whereas those tied to smaller eigenvalues tend to represent lesser energy or noise.
+By preserving the largest eigenvalues along with their respective modes, we can effectively capture the most critical information present in the dataset.
+Consequently, based on these eigenvalue assessments, an appropriate reduction in the number of POD modes can be achieved.
+It is proved that these POD modes can minimize the average of the error between the snapshots and their reduced-order approximation \cite{LIANG2002527}.

 The velocity field and pressure field can be expressed optimally using the selected first r POD modes: